The future is brighter and greener

 The expected operational performance of the asset is factored into the valuation.
 Other factors, such as power prices and inflation rates, are factored in where appropriate.
 The valuations are reviewed by the investment adviser and the board.
 The directors review and approve the quarterly NAV before publication.

-Our last note – Penalised for being conservative? – published in July 2021 looked at a number of areas where GCP was adopting more conservative valuation assumptions than many other funds in its peer group.
-GCP’s recent sale of an offshore wind investment at a 12% premium to its last valuation supports that assertion.
+Our last note – Penalised for being conservative? – published in July 2021 looked at a number of areas where GCP believed that it was adopting more conservative valuation assumptions than many other funds in its peer group.
+GCP’s recent sale of an offshore wind investment at a 12% premium to its last valuation perhaps supports that assertion.

 The investment adviser provides sensitivity analysis to a range of factors.
 Figures 18 and 19 show the impact of changes in power prices and the inflation rate.

 Figure 20 shows the sensitivity of GCP’s NAV per share to changes in the weighted average discount rate.
 In practice, at 30 September 2021, the discount rates used in the valuation of financial assets ranged from 4.58% to 10.38%.

 GCP does not have a formal benchmark, but the board chooses to compare its returns to those of a sterling corporate bond index, and we have done so here.